korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * The naming of Forward-Left-Up variant of `MAV_FRAME_LOCAL_RPY`.
 * The necessity of some frame with `BODY_TERRAIN` origin.
 * The necessity of `MAV_FRAME_LOCAL_FRD` and `MAV_FRAME_LOCAL_NED_ODOM` frames is not obvious.
-* On some platforms yaw is specified w.r.t. the north even in frames with an orientation fixed to the vehicle (like `Body` frame in DJI SDK).
+* On some platforms yaw is specified w.r.t. the north even in frames with the orientation fixed to the vehicle (like `Body` frame in DJI SDK).
 It would be possibly better to explicitly prohibit this behavior as it leads to inconsistent frame meaning.